Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/set-up-sso-microsoft-entra-id.md

 4. Configure the **Redirect URI**.
 The table below shows the appropriate Redirect URI values for single-tenant and multi-tenant Entra ID app deployments.
 For most enterprise use-cases, you will want to use the single-tenant Redirect URI.
 Replace `YOUR_AUTH0_URI` with the [appropriate Auth0 URI](/docs/cloud/manage-access/sso-overview#auth0-uris) for your region and plan.

 ***Note:** Your dbt platform tenancy has no bearing on this setting.
-It is an Entra ID app setting that determines whether users from only your Entra ID tenant can access the app (single-tenant) or _any_ Entra ID tenant would be able to use it (multi-tenant).
+It is an Entra ID app setting that determines whether users from only your Entra ID tenant can access the app (single-tenant) or _any_ Entra ID tenant can use it (multi-tenant).

 | Application Type | Redirect URI |
 | ----- | ----- |